Preserving Historic Fabrics, Costumes,

 Condition Report, Treatment Proposal & Clear Records

 Each project begins with an examination and written condition report that notes structure, materials, stains, weakness, and prior alterations.
-A treatment proposal outlines recommended steps—cleaning, support stitching, overlays, fills, reattachment of trims—and a timeline.
-Work is documented with before-and-after photography and guidance for safe display and storage; methods follow recognized conservation standards and are chosen with reversibility in mind when appropriate.
+A treatment proposal outlines recommended steps: cleaning, support stitching, overlays, fills, reattachment of trims, and a timeline.
+Our work is documented with before-and-after photography and guidance for safe display and storage.
+Our team follows recognized conservation standards, chosen with reversibility in mind when appropriate.

 Mounting, Display & Storage